 The identified areas are:

 - Energy supply and alternative energy technologies

 - Sustainable water production and utilization

 Arab countries began economic reforms to stimulate private investments and to support the transition to a market economy.
 These reforms have also emphasized the redefinition of national and regional research strategies and the introduction of quality assurance in educational institutions.
 These discussions have affected energy education and research in universities to be directed towards addressing local and regional problems and the need for developing students’ critical thinking skills and to be more innovative if universities are to enhance the expansion of the green energy and green technology markets in the Arab world.
-The development of renewable products, and the availability of research funding, and the offering of green education will lead to accelerated development, affordability, and the adoption of sustainable practices in the areas of energy, manufacturing, and water production.
+The development of renewable products, the availability of research funding and the offering of green education will lead to accelerated development, affordability and the adoption of sustainable practices in the areas of energy, manufacturing and water production.